- Degree: Bachelor of Science

 - Accreditation: Accrediting Council for Collegiate Graphic Communications, Inc. (ACCGC)

 - Graduate Degree: No

-- Study Opportunities: GradTrac and Honors
+- Study Opportunities: Honors

 The Graphic Communication program, which is accredited by the ACCGC (Accrediting Council for Collegiate Graphic Communications), prepares students for careers in areas such as graphic design, technology, desktop publishing, Web design and development, packaging, and printing production and management.
 Through a balance of lectures and portfolio-building projects, students are provided with advanced technical knowledge and the challenge of applying it to engaging, real-world design problems.
 The department’s state-of-the-art computer labs include the latest versions of the industry standards in design software, including Adobe Illustrator, InDesign, Photoshop, Dreamweaver, and Flash; and QuarkXPress.
 Classes that involve printing production also utilize offset presses, digital duplicators, and screen printing equipment.
 No prior experience with graphic communication principles or software is required upon enrollment.